dirac-institute/sorcha_communiity_utils/README.md

 [![Template](https://img.shields.io/badge/Template-LINCC%20Frameworks%20Python%20Project%20Template-brightgreen)](https://lincc-ppt.readthedocs.io/en/latest/)

-This is a repository for community generated light curve and cometary activity functions for the [Sorcha](https://github.com/dirac-institute/sorcha) Solar System survey simulator software package.
+This is a repository for community generated light curve and cometary activity formulations for the [Sorcha](https://github.com/dirac-institute/sorcha) Solar System survey simulator software package.
 Further details  can be found in the [Sorcha documentation](https://sorcha.readthedocs.io).

+Details about how to install the Sorcha Add-ons package can be found in this package's specific documentation: https://sorcha-addons.readthedocs.io

 ##Sorcha Team
 This effort is a collaboration between Queen's University Belfast, the University of Washington's DiRAC Institute,